Dance Mix: From Tango to Tarantella – CANCELLEDAug 31, 2019 - 7:00pm

 Robin Sisk, tuba

-During her time in the Sunshine State, Robin has become established as one of the most active and versatile freelance tubists across the region.
-She has performed most notably with the Florida Orchestra, Jacksonville Symphony, Naples Philharmonic, Orlando Philharmonic, Bach Festival Orchestra of Winter Park, Sarasota Ballet, Ocala Symphony, and at theme parks including Walt Disney World and Legoland Florida.
-An avid brass-bander, she was Principal Eb Bass of the world-renowned Brass Band of Central Florida and of the New England Brass Band (Boston, MA), toured internationally with the Natural State Brass Band (Little Rock, AR), and has performed with the Athena Brass Band - America's all-star female brass band.
+An avid brass-bander, she was Principal Eb Bass of the world-renowned Brass Band of Central Florida and of the New England Brass Band (Boston, MA), toured internationally with the Natural State Brass Band (Little Rock, AR), and is a member of the Athena Brass Band - America's all-star female brass band.

-Dr. Sisk is a proud founding member of Fleur de Beat, the world’s first stilt-walking Dixieland band, which has performed across Florida and at Guantanamo Bay Naval Base, Cuba.
-She has also appeared with Band Bajha Brass throughout the United States and Canada.
+Robin is a proud founding member of the country’s first professional stilt-walking band, performing at Legoland Florida, Walt Disney World Resort, and at Guantanamo Bay Naval Base, Cuba.
+She has also appeared with Band Bajha Brass – North America’s first Bollywood Bhangra Baraat band - throughout the United States and Canada.

-She has also commissioned several new compositions for tuba in recent years: "Under a Gibbous Moon" for tuba and marimba by Steven Landis, "Fragile Dreams" for tuba, flugelhorn, and piano by Barbara York, and "In League With Extraordinary Women" tuba concerto by Matthew Nunes.
+Robin has championed new music in recent years, with completed commissions including "Under a Gibbous Moon" for tuba/marimba by Steven Landis, "Fragile Dreams" for tuba/flugelhorn/piano by Barbara York, and "In League With Extraordinary Women" tuba concerto with wind band by Matthew Nunes.
+Robin was proud to serve on the most recent committee for the ITEA Harvey Phillips Awards for new music.

-Robin earned a Doctor of Musical Arts from The Hartt School of the University of Hartford, MM in Tuba Performance from the University of South Florida, and a BM in Music Education from West Virginia University.
-Dr. Sisk's primary teachers have included Scott Mendoker, Jay Hunsberger, Dave McCollum, and Les Dean, Sr.
+Dr. Sisk earned a Doctor of Musical Arts from The Hartt School of the University of Hartford, MM in Tuba Performance from the University of South Florida, and a BM in Music Education, Summa Cum Laude, from West Virginia University.
+Upon graduation from WVU, she was recognized as the College of Creative Arts “Most Outstanding Graduate.”
+Her primary teachers have included Scott Mendoker, Jay Hunsberger, Dave McCollum, and Les Dean, Sr.